 SCIM Provisioning allows Account Administrators to manage users in one spot and have ProductPlan handle users automatically.

 SCIM (System for Cross-domain Identity Management) is a standard for managing user identities, capable of provisioning users and maintaining their status and group memberships over time.
 This is particularly useful for enterprise customers, allowing you to manage users in one central location, propagate statuses and group memberships to various applications.
+Additionally, the Flexible SCIM Team Provisioning feature allows you to map your organization's IdP groups directly to ProductPlan Teams, giving you the flexibility to align the organization's internal directory structures with ProductPlan's Team setup and selectively provision users with editor licenses.

 -